jeffersonbalde/PicoCTF-Writeups/General Skills/Endianness/README.md

 ## Solution

-just type the text to hex into the given word in little endian and big endian and you got the flag
+Just convert the given word to hex in both little endian and big endian formats to get the flag.
+In little endian, the hex is reversed, while in big endian, it is not reversed.

 <img src="endianness.jpg" width="500" />